mmalvarez/SolidityABI/README.md

 This repository contains a specification, implementation, and verification (in Isabelle) of the [Solidity ABI](https://solidity.readthedocs.io/en/latest/abi-spec.html) encoder and decoder.

+NB: this development has not been updated for Isabelle2021.
+It should be used with Isabelle2020.

 The repository is structured as follows:

 - ABI types and other basic notions: `AbiTypes.thy`